glamrock/cryptocat/README.md

 ##Contributing
 Please see `CONTRIBUTING.md` for guidelines on how to contribute.
-Please see `SECURITY.md` for guidelines on reporting secuirty issues.
+Please see `SECURITY.md` for guidelines on reporting security issues.

 ##Documentation & Wiki
 * [Multiparty Protocol Specification](https://github.com/cryptocat/cryptocat/wiki/Multiparty-Protocol-Specification)